AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 ## Silicon Warfare: The Hyperscaler Rebuttal

 The hyperscalers are tired of paying the NVIDIA tax.
 AWS, Google, and Microsoft cannot survive a future where their margins are completely hollowed out by Jensen Huang's leather jacket budget.
+The gross margins on NVIDIA hardware are astronomical, and cloud providers are effectively passing that premium directly to startups and enterprise customers.

 Here is what your infrastructure deployment should look like if you care about your runway.
 Stop defaulting to `p4d` or `p5` instances for serving.